 The accounting and financial reporting treatment applied to a fund is determined by its measurement focus.
 All proprietary funds are accounted for on a flow of economic resources measurement focus.
-With this measurement focus, all assets and all liabilities associated with the operation of these funds are included on the statement of net position.
+With this measurement focus, all assets and deferred outflows or resources and all liabilities and deferred inflows of resources associated with the operation of these funds are included on the statement of net position.
 Proprietary fund operating statements present increases (e.g., revenues) and decreases (e.g., expenses) in total net position.